-But the question remains, if it’s worth to invest such exorbitant sums to advertise at Times Square.
+But the question remains, if it’s worth investing such exorbitant sums to advertise at Times Square.
 Almost 3,60,000 pedestrians pass through Times Square every day and the figure rises higher if you add the ones riding in vehicles, up to 5,00,000.
-The impressions rise further if we take into account the number of incidental appearances it gets in the movies and TV shows, not to forget more than a million people gathering to watch the ball drop on New year’s eve.
+The impressions rise further if we take into account the number of incidental appearances it gets in movies and TV shows, not to forget the more-than-a-million people who gather to watch the ball drop on New year’s eve.
 Some more math gives us the advertising ROI estimate at Times Square to be around 1.7 cents per impression.
 And you know what’s next, yes, a direct comparison vis-a-vis the digital counterparts.
 With Google Adwords the average cost per impression comes out to be around 0.4 cents per impression, which may lead you to think that digital wins hands down.
 But, no, it’s NOT that simple.

 As you can see, it’s the clever placement of the ad on the right medium that led to direct sales in both the situations above.
 No amount of the mobile network provider’s web banners or high budget Red Roof Inn’s TVCs could have translated into the same result.
 We can also infer again that the purpose plays a big role in determining the media spends of a brand, particularly when the task at hand is generating sales or converting leads.